Rahat-ch/blog/content/blog/birth-of-a-blog/index.md

 So now I've already started thinking about the next steps.
 Initially I thought of recruiting other people who are also beginners for guest blog posts, I may still do that but it wasn’t enough to satisfy me.
 What do I really want to do to shake things up and really develop my skills further?
 I drew inspiration from Emma Wedekind's project <a href = "https://codingcoach.io/" target="_blank">Coding Coach</a>.
 Absolutely check it out, it's a resource I plan to take advantage of when it launches!
 I've decided to start my own open source project that I hope to be built in collaboration with others who are breaking into a career as a web developer.

 I'd like to form a community of those of us who are learning about web development and create a platform for finding others like us trying to hone their skills and ready themselves for their leap into a new career.
 My vision is that we create a collaborative platform where anyone can post a fun project idea and recruit others to help create it.
 Kind of like what I’m doing now.
 If you are interested in getting together and mapping something out send me a message on Twitter or LinkedIn.
-You can find links to both at the top of every page on this blog!
+You can find links to both at the bottom of every page on this blog!
 I'll start a slack channel once there a few people interested and we can really start planning something out!

+April 2015 2019 Edit: I've refactored this blog using a starter I liked better from the Gatsby Starters page.
+Check those out to get jumpstarted on your next blog!